jayasme/SpotlightLyrics/README.md

 ## How to integrate

-### Using cocoapods
+### Cocoapods

 ```
 pod 'SpotlightLyrics'
 ```

-### Intergrate manually
+### Manually

-- Download or clone the repository
+- Download or clone the repository,
-- Copy `SpotlightLyrics.framework` from frameworks folder to the your project
+- Copy `SpotlightLyrics.framework` from frameworks folder to the your project,
 - Open your project in XCode and navigate to `General` - `Linked Frameworks and Libraries` to add the component into you project

+## Using

 To import the `SpotlightLyrics`, just import the `SpotlightLyrics` library in your code as usual.

-## Using

 ```Swift
 import SpotlightLyrics